sungnga/practice/nodejs-2/02-express-tutorial/README.md

     - No need to provide anything in the `Body` tab

 ### [16.
 Express router - setup]()
-- Express has a `router` instance that we can use to group all of our routes together.
+- Express has a `router` instance, from express.Router class, that we can use to group all of our routes together.
 Eventually we can setup the route functionalities in the controller.
+This router instance is then used in app.js file as an Express middleware.
 This helps organize our routes when the application grows and also not clutter the app.js file
-- Model Control
+- Model View Controller
   - MVC is a pattern used to setup the API
-- The common convention is to put all the routes in a separate folder and create different routes in separate files
+- The common convention is to put all the routes in a separate folder and create different routes in separate files.
+Then import the router as an express middleware in app.js file
 - In 02-express-tutorial folder, create a `routes` folder.
 In the router folder, create 2 more files: auth.js, people.js
 - File: routes/people.js
   - Create a router instance from express.Router class: `const router = express.Router();`